 If you’re lucky, you can cut the paper label off easily and there will only be a few dots of glue to get off.

 Usually though, you will have to soak the labels in hot soapy water first.
-I simply soak them while I’m doing other dishes, to avoid wasting water and dish soap just on removing the labels.
+I simply soak them while I’m doing other dishes, to avoid wasting water and dish soap just on getting the labels off the jars.

 After soaking, sometimes the labels come off almost entirely in one piece.
 I think these ones must use a water soluble glue.